C2SM/spack-c2sm/docs/C2SMGuidelines.rst

 as well as handling Spack executables and Spack specs needs to be done in a Spack way.
-In this section C2SM proposes a safe and sustainable way of using Spack for building, running and storing your libraries and executables.
+In this section C2SM proposes a safe and sustainable way of using Spack for building, running and installing your libraries and executables.

 Building